akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/sshselcet.png)

-5. Leave the remaining options default and then select the **Review + create** button at the bottom of the page.
+5. Leave the remaining options default and select the **Review + create** button at the bottom of the page.

-6. On the **Create a Virtual Machine Page**, you can review all configurations of the VM you are about to create.
+6. On the **Create a Virtual machine page**, you can review all configurations of the VM you are about to create.
 When you are ready, select **Create**.

    ![](images/validation.png)

-7. It'll take about 2 to 4 minutes for the VM to be deployed, Once deployed, You can review the Virtual Machine details on the overview page.
+7. It will take about 2 to 4 minutes for the VM to be deployed.
+Once deployed, you can review the Virtual machine details on the overview page.

    ![](images/overview.png)

-8. You've now successfully created a **Ubuntu Virtual Machine** on Azure.
+8. You have now successfully created a **Ubuntu Virtual Machine** on Azure.

 ### 1.3 SSH to VM using Public IP

 In this exercise, You'll be accessing the Ubuntu virtual machine deployed earlier through SSH.
-We'll be using **Cloud Shell** for this.
+We will be using **Cloud Shell** for this.

 1. Launch **Cloud Shell** if not running already and run following command to list down the VMs running in your lab environment.